neilchaudhuri/vidya-website/content/blog/the-signal-and-the-noise.md

 Senator Franken, who has not lost the sarcasm and timing that made him a great satirist, clearly was annoyed with Mr. Stretch for his refusal to accept the proposition that payment in foreign currency for ads pertaining to American elections is a clear indicator of something nefarious.
 His reason?
+As Mr. Stretch put it:

 <blockquote>
 The currency signal...it's very easy to manipulate.....The reason I am hesitating on foreign currency is that it is